 Deputations are another way for you to present your view, or a group of peoples' views, on a matter of business on Council or committee agendas.
 Deputations to Council will generally only be allowed if they relate to an item on the Council's meeting agenda.

 When you are given permission to speak about an issue, it is called a deputation.
-To allow enough time for questions from Councillors or Community Board members, we advice that you keep your presentation as brief as possible.
+To allow enough time for questions from Councillors or Community Board members, we advise that you keep your presentation as brief as possible.

 Learn more about community deputations